10 day Japan Itinerary for First Timers + Map

 Asakusa Accommodation Suggestions

 1. Senso-ji Temple: Located in the Asakusa district, Senso-ji is Tokyo’s oldest and most famous Buddhist temple.
 You will also find Nakamise Shopping Street close by which is a great place to shop for traditional snacks and souvenirs.
+These are both MUSTS for first time travelers to Japan AND Tokyo and are ICONIC landmarks!

 3. Shibuya Crossing: A trip to Tokyo is not complete without a visit to the iconic Shibuya Crossing, one of the busiest pedestrian intersections in the world.